Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Walk the canal path under the cherry blossom canopy, ideally when the pink lanterns create reflections in the water.
 If you're visiting during cherry blossom season and want to see Meguro River, plan around the crowds or you'll spend more time waiting than walking.

 Logistics: Nakameguro Station (Hibiya Line).
 Best accessed from the central bridge.
-Evening illumination through early April.
-No step-free route along the entire path.
+Evening illumination usually runs through early April.
+The path includes some steps.

 Quick Pick: Worth it for evening lanterns, but only if you time it right.